alhasanmridha/lets-talk/README.md

-# lets-talk
+# Lets Talk
-This is a sample webrtc application for android device
+This application is developed to make webrtc project easy to build for developers.